-- Providing training opportunities for women in the skills required to advance their careers; - Providing programs that assist women to secure employment at all levels of The Organization, including mentoring and leadership training; - Developing alternate payment methods to ensure safety of women workers, such as direct payments for school fees; - Providing flexible working policies and practices for parents such as flexible hours, job-sharing and home-working around school times;
+- Providing training opportunities for women in the skills required to advance their careers; - Providing programs that assist women to secure employment at all levels of The Organization, including mentoring and leadership training; - Developing alternate payment methods to ensure safety of women workers, such as direct payments for school fees; - Providing flexible working policies and practices for parents such as flexible hours, job-sharing and home-working around school times; - Encouraging men to take paternity leave to support their families;

-- Encouraging men to take paternity leave to support their families; - Providing alternate assignments without wage reduction when pregnancy requires a less physically demanding job assignment; and - Providing facilities for pregnant and breast-feeding women and day care facilities for pre-school age children. - 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non-Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women are paid directly and using mutually agreed methods (e.g. direct bank transfer, direct payments for school fees, etc.) to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a six-week period after childbirth. - 2.2.7 Paternity leave is available and there is no penalty for taking it. - 2.2.8 Meetings, management committees and decision-making forums are organized to include women and men, and to facilitate the active participation of both. - 2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation. - 2.3 The Organization shall implement health and safety practices to protect workers from occupational safety and health hazards.
+- Providing alternate assignments without wage reduction when pregnancy requires a less physically demanding job assignment; and - Providing facilities for pregnant and breast-feeding women and day care facilities for pre-school age children. - 2.2.1 Systems are implemented that promote gender equality and prevent gender discrimination in employment practices, training opportunities, awarding of contracts, processes of engagement and management activities. - 2.2.2 Job opportunities are open to both women and men under the same conditions, and women are proactively encouraged to participate actively in all levels of employment. - 2.2.3 Work typically carried out by women (nurseries, silviculture, Non-Timber Forest Product harvesting, weighing, packing, etc.) is included in training and health & safety programs to the same extent as work typically carried out by men. - 2.2.4 Women and men are paid the same wage when they do the same work. - 2.2.5 Women are paid directly (e.g. bank transfer) using mutually agreed methods to ensure they safely receive and retain their wages. - 2.2.6 Maternity leave is no less than a twenty-six-week period according to the Maternity Protection Act, 1994 and the Maternity Protection (Amendment) Act, 2004. - 2.2.7 Paternity leave is available and there is no penalty for taking it, in accordance with the Paternity Leave and Benefit Act 2016. - 2.2.8 Meetings, management committees and decision-making forums are organized to include women and men, and to facilitate the active participation of both. - 2.2.9 Confidential and effective mechanisms exist for reporting and eliminating cases of sexual harassment and discrimination based on gender, marital status, parenthood or sexual orientation. - 2.3 The Organization shall implement health and safety practices to protect workers from occupational safety and health hazards.
 These practices shall, proportionate to scale, intensity and risk of management activities, meet or exceed the recommendations of the ILO Code of Practice on Safety and Health in Forestry Work.

-Standard Developers shall identify in Annex A Section 3.4 national laws and regulations regarding workers health and safety that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work and ILO Convention 155, Occupational Safety and Health Convention (1981).
-Standard Developers shall identify any gaps between the requirements of this Criterion and national regulations and describe how these gaps are to be addressed by The Organization (Indicator 2.3.1).
+Standard Developers shall identify in Annex A Section 3.4 national laws and regulations regarding workers^{} health and safety that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work and ILO Convention^{} 155, Occupational Safety and Health Convention (1981).
+Standard Developers shall identify any gaps between the requirements of this Criterion^{} and national regulations and describe how these gaps are to be addressed by The Organization^{} (Indicator^{} 2.3.1).